MicroEJ/docs/VEEPortingGuide/systemView.rst

 going far deeper than the system insights provided by debuggers.
 This is particularly effective when developing and working with complex embedded systems comprising multiple threads and interrupts.

-A specific SystemView extension made by MicroEJ allows to trace the OS tasks and the MicroEJ Java threads at the same time.
+A specific SystemView extension made by MicroEJ allows to trace the OS tasks and the MicroEJ threads at the same time.
 This chapter explains how to add the SystemView feature to a VEE Port and set it up.

 .. note:: MicroEJ supports integration with SystemView on FreeRTOS 9 and FreeRTOS 10.